subhk/SphereTrans.jl/docs/src/index.md

 ## Performance

-SHTnsKit.jl achieves exceptional performance through:
+SHTnsKit.jl achieves strong performance through:
-- Direct interface to optimized SHTns C library
-- Automatic SIMD vectorization (SSE, AVX, AVX-512)
-- OpenMP parallelization with optimal thread management
-- GPU acceleration for large-scale problems
+- Pure Julia kernels with SIMD‑friendly loops
+- FFTW‑backed azimuthal transforms with configurable threading
-- Memory-efficient operations with minimal allocations
+- Memory‑efficient algorithms with minimal allocations

 ## Citation

-If you use SHTnsKit.jl in your research, please cite:
+If you use SHTnsKit.jl in your research, please cite the package (citation info forthcoming).

-**SHTns library**: Schaeffer, N. (2013).
-Efficient Spherical Harmonic Transforms aimed at pseudospectral numerical simulations. *Geochemistry, Geophysics, Geosystems*, 14(3), 751-758.

-**SHTnsKit.jl**: [Citation will be provided upon publication]

 ## License